-On the performance part - it's not exceptionally fast, but theoretically it can be pretty performant for some more specific (IO bound) use cases.
+As for performance, js is not exceptionally fast.
+Theoretically, it can be pretty performant for some more specific, IO-bound use cases.

 Today PHP powers 80% of the internet.
-It is really popular and Wordpress, the most widespread blogging CMS, uses it.
+It is very popular, and Wordpress, the most widespread blogging CMS, uses it.

-Out-of-the-box performance isn't really great.
-Of course there are ways to remedy the situation a bit like HHVM.
+Out-of-the-box performance isn't exceptional.
+Of course, there are ways to remedy the situation a bit like HHVM.

 One of the biggest business advantages of PHP is the abundance of cheap shared hosting for it.
 This is especially useful when bootstrapping or creating an MVP.

 I guess by now everybody reading this is wondering, "What is the difference between a web application and a website?".